Bodigrim/bitvec/README.md

 * Flag `simd`, disabled by default.

-  Use a C SIMD implementation for the ultimate performance of `zipBits` and `invertBits`.
+  Use a C SIMD implementation for the ultimate performance of `zipBits`, `invertBits` and `countBits`.

 ## Similar packages